varnerlab/CBModelTools/docs/Format.md

-### Expanded Varnerlab Flat File (VFF) format
+## Expanded Varnerlab Flat File (VFF) format
-The expanded Varnerlab Flat File (VFF) format is a simple text format that can used to work with constraint based models.
-It is composed of several sections that each contain different types of information:
+The expanded Varnerlab Flat File (VFF) format is a simple text format used to work with constraint based models.
+It is composed of several sections, each containing different types of information:

     // Contents: Mapping between reactions in the model and genes
     // Records: Reaction_name={:: delimited gene set}::[]